Procurement needs a strong mandate not super developed soft skills

 MyPurchasingCenter reports Hackett goes on to say procurement’s long-standing efforts at strengthening core capabilities like sourcing and category management “are beginning to pay off”.
 However, more must be done in managing and interpreting data, and talent management, namely:

 Hard talent data must become a priority

-Soft skills and the ability to influence are always important in any functions growth plans, we should not, however, forget the hard skills of strategy, category management, strategic sourcing and SRM amongst others.
-These are the skills used to convert business strategy into category strategy and to deliver this strategy into the business.
-Securing the mandate to do this is critical, and the soft skills should be the icing on the cake.
+Soft skills and the ability to influence are always important in any functions growth plans.
+We should not, however, forget the hard skills of strategy, category management, strategic sourcing and SRM among others.
+These are the skills used to convert business strategy into category strategy and to deliver it into the business.
+Securing the mandate to do so is critical, and the soft skills icing on the cake.
 Without the correct mandate, procurement is left with responsibility without power, and the need to walk on eggshells to get things done.

-You can learn more about iProcure Analytics here
+You can learn more about iProcure Bench here